ringerH/Neural-Network-from-scratch/README.md

 1. **Imports**
 ```
-from nn.net import Model
+from net import Model
-from nn.losses import CrossEntropyLoss
+from losses import CrossEntropyLoss
-from nn.layer import Layer
+from layer import Layer
-from nn.dataloader import DataLoader
+from dataloader import DataLoader
  ```
 2. **Initialize model**
  ```